 We recommend you read our guide to getting the most from a test drive.
-It will help you to ensure you come away from your next expedition to trial a car with the information you need.
+It will help you to ensure you come away from your next test drive with the information you need.

 Before you begin

-Once you’ve identified a car that you would like to buy, find all the ones of its type that are available for sale and set up a test drive.
+Find all the ones of its type that are available for sale and set up test drives.
 If possible, it’s best to do all your test drives on one day so you can compare directly between each experience.

 It’s important to be aware of your insurance status before you go on any test drives.
 If you’re test driving with a car dealership they probably have cover for test drive situations.
 Private buyers are less likely to have insurance, so check your own cover first (it will be detailed under your Driving Other Cars Cover) and look into temporary cover if necessary.

 Once you’ve got your test drive(s) booked, it’s time to recruit a friend to come along.
 Bringing a friend is an important part of the test drive process, because they are going to help you with three key things:

 - Keeping the sales person occupied.
 Whether you are buying privately or through a dealer, if you have to drive with someone else in the car then speaking to them is going to distract you from the drive.
 Your friend can be in charge of conversation while you deal with the task at hand.